There's Now a Way to Diagnose IBS With a Simple Blood Test.

 IBS has traditionally been diagnosed using multiple tests to exclude the possibility of other diseases.
 If no other health issues are found, a diagnosis of IBS is made.

 Scientists have since discovered validated biomarkers for IBS that can be measured with a blood test.
-These biomarkers are effective in diagnosing the majority of IBS-D and IBS-M cases.
+These biomarkers are effective in diagnosing (ruling in) the majority of IBS-D and IBS-M cases

 If either antibody biomarker is 'Elevated,' your test results can be considered 'Positive.'